 The Career Access Resource Library allows you to search hard copy and online resources for career exploration.
 You may search thousands of websites covering career exploration, industries, and professional associations, as well as domestic and international job directories.

 While you are working hard to make sure you land that “perfect” job, be aware that the perfect job may not be so perfect.
 Con artists and scammers post fraudulent jobs that can be difficult to spot at first.

 The University of Southern California expects all members of the university community – students, faculty, staff, employers, mentors, and visitors – to pursue their work and education in a safe environment, free from harassment based on protected characteristics, sexual misconduct, and interpersonal violence.
 Thus, it is imperative that all individuals comply with USC’s expectation that any environment where our students engage remain focused on respect and provide a space that is free of discrimination and sexual harassment.
 If you experience, see, or hear of behavior that violates this expectation, visit https://policy.usc.edu/student-misconduct/ or contact the USC Title IX Coordinator at (213) 740-5086 or email@example.com.

 Congratulations!
 After all your work, you’ve received a job offer.
 Now it’s time to decide what you want to do next.

-A gap year is time between graduating from undergraduate studies and graduate school or a career path.
+“Gap year” is defined as the one-year time period between graduating from undergraduate studies and starting graduate school or starting on a career path.
 Find additional resources and advising on how to best plan your gap year experience.